why does sleep feel so fast?

 Stage 2:You start to fall into a deeper sleep.
 Your heart rate slows, your body temperature cools a little, and your thought processes are much less active.

 Stage 3:Also known as slow-wave sleep, your brain is wholly disengaged while your body repairs damage and wear and tear.
-This is the deepest sleep that we experience.
+This is the deepest sleep we experience.

 These stages will repeat multiple times throughout your time in bed, and each is equally important.
 The third stage is what governs our perception of time while we sleep.